 Her life wasn’t lonely either, although she did live alone.
 It was by choice, not by circumstance that she never married.
-Emmy Adams liked to recall her three proposals after finishing up college and teacher’s training, how she’d quietly turned them down, not that she didn’t care about the men, she did, one man in particular.
-Something happened between them, a secret she should have kept, yet didn’t.
-It was after that she took secrets seriously and wouldn’t budge no matter the consequences.
+Emmy Adams liked to recall her three proposals after finishing college and her teacher’s training, how she’d quietly turned them down, not that she didn’t care about the men.
+She just didn’t want to be ruled over.
 No, a man was best from a safe emotional distance.
 Let one too close and he’d come to think he owned you outright.

 As a young girl, sensitive and shy, she looked through the window of marriage by observing some of her relatives quarrel with their partners.
 She didn’t want to hold her will ransom, didn’t want to gnarl her mind with contrary opinions.
 With her teaching years behind her, she lived exactly the way she’d always intended, simply and without frills.
 She breakfasted when she wanted; she ran errands when she wanted; she walked her Great Dane, Spike, when she wanted.

 The growing smoke irritated her eyes, but not enough to set forth and charge into its origins to check it out.
 What was aging if not reverie?
 Did she hear sirens?
-Oh well, she wasn’t entirely sure and not motivated enough to look into what seemed only a hint of trouble.
-No, she’d post her eyes to the trees, their long trunks of bark, the way light silently ladders up them.
+Oh well, she wasn’t entirely sure and not motivated enough to look into what seemed but a hint of trouble.
+No, she’d post her eyes to the trees and their long trunks of bark, the way light silently laddered up them.

 The poplars, aspen and pines shimmered in their green.
-Emmy couldn’t count all the fascinations of the seasons, March when the frogs returned, their songs draping the night air, summer’s songbirds and wildflowers in the meadows, fall’s crumpled leaves and scent of apples, and winter’s cones of white.
+Emmy couldn’t count all the fascinations of the seasons, March when the frogs returned, their songs enchanting the night air, summer’s songbirds and wildflowers in the meadows, fall’s crumpled leaves and scent of apples, and winter’s spread of snow.
 Nature was her book and she carefully turned its pages.

 “What’s that lying over there?
 Hey, you taking a nap or what?” she’d called out.

-She could see the long torso of someone stretched by the river bed and thought rocks a rough spot to catch a nap.
-Thumping her leg with her hand, the berry pail set on the ground, she snapped her attention wide awake, the unshadowing of light gave the woods a shrill.
+She could see the lengthy torso of someone stretched by the river bed and she thought rocks a rough spot to catch a nap.
+Thumping her leg with her hand, the berry pail set on the ground, she snapped her attention wide awake.
 Perhaps I stumbled upon this for a reason, she thought.

-“You got a problem not answering me, son?
+“You got a problem not answering me?
 Are you trying to make an old lady fearful?”
-Odd, she noted, not a move, not a mumble from the heap.
-Emmy put the other bucket on the ground and used branches to hold her footing steady as she roped her way downhill, hands clasping upper branches for support.
+Odd, she noted, not a mumble from the heap.
+Emmy used branches to hold her footing steady as she roped her way downhill, hands clasping upper branches for support.

-“I’ve got to rest him back on the rocks, find someone to help me with him.”
+“I’ve got to rest him back on the rocks, find someone to help me.”
 Roy came to mind.
 Fetch the boy’s daddy.
 Yes, she’d head for Roy’s place, but if she ran into that wretch Lola she’d exchange no pleasantries.
-There were some people so down under, so done in by life and by what they’d done to themselves; they were not only seedy, but soulless.
+There were some people so down under, so done in by life and by what they’d done to themselves that they were not only seedy, but soulless.
 Emmy never thought of someone as soulless until she’d met Lola who lived on the cusp of life by ignoring things.
-No regard for the trees into which she blotted her cigarettes, no regard for her own children who’d run naked most summers, not for Roy or anyone.
-A suck on a fag meant more to that woman.
+No regard for the trees into which she snuffed out her cigarettes, no regard for her own children who’d run naked most summers, not for Roy or anyone.
+Sucking on a fag meant more to that woman.

-She dug her hiking boots into the gravel as she walked, put her hands in her pockets and started to hum, “She’ll be driving six white horses when she comes.”
+She dug her hiking boots into the gravel as she walked, stuffed her hands in her pockets and started to hum, “She’ll be driving six white horses when she comes.”
 Tunes never failed to sooth her frayed nerves.
 It was her way of being a river, something flowing.
 Rivers, to her, were the earth’s sweetest songs, but after Lad’s demise their melody changed.
-Once in a while a river still meant song, other times it meant sorrow.

 Roy was working on his truck’s engine, rags hanging out his jean pockets.
-He was so far into the engine he was nearly off the ground and tunneled under.
+He was so far into the engine he was nearly off the ground and tunneled under the hood.
 Emmy didn’t see Lola’s Camero and sighed relief she wouldn’t have to deal with the woman.

 I’ve got to handle this right she thought.
-Her heart retched itself higher.
+Her heart pounded harder as she approached him.
 “Roy, you got time to talk?”
 He swung himself down from his truck, eyes squinting in the full blast of sunlight.
 “Yup,” he said as he fished a rag from his pocket, wiped grease from his face.